-Transportation accounts for 27% of the nation’s greenhouse gas emissions, and passenger vehicles account for 43% of that total .
-Highland Park is working to reduce vehicles emissions in its own fleet, and to enable residents to travel conveniently and safely on foot and by bike.
+Highland Park is working to reduce vehicle emissions in its own fleet, and to enable residents to travel conveniently and safely on foot and by bike.
+The City of Highland Park's current goal is to decrease household vehicle miles traveled to 50% below 2008 levels by 2030.

 Walking and Biking